 Can you repair broken bridgework?

-Although dental bridges are built to last a long time, problems can still arise.
-If you have a dental bridge that has chipped, broken, or come loose, you should contact our Durham dentist office right away.
-Depending on the extent of damage, we may be able to cement the bridge or replace it all together.
+Although your dentist will build your dental bridges to last a long time, problems can still arise.
+If you have a dental bridge that has chipped, broken, or has come loose, you should contact our Durham dentist office right away.
+Depending on the extent of the damage, we may be able to cement the bridge or replace it altogether.

 How do I take care of my dental bridge?

-A dental bridge should be brushed and flossed just like natural teeth.
+You should brush and floss your dental bridge just like natural teeth.
 Dr. Blaylock will show you a special technique to floss under and around the artificial tooth or teeth.
 It is also important to visit the dentist at least twice a year for routine examinations.

 Can I take my dental bridge out?